What People Say About Me

 What to Expect in a Benefit Fraud Investigation

 Benefit fraud investigations typically start with a letter from the DWP or local authority compliance officer.
 This may invite you to a criminal investigation interview, known as an Interview Under Caution (IUC), or a Customer Compliance Interview (CCI).
-More infromation about a benefit fraud interview can be found at this link benefit fraud interview page.
+More information about a benefit fraud interview can be found at this link benefit fraud interview page.

 Common Types of Benefit Fraud